PolaricServer/Database-plugin/README.md

 ## System requirements

-Linux/Java platform (tested with Debian/Ubuntu/Mint) with
+Linux/Java platform (tested on Debian/Ubuntu platforms) with
 * Java Runtime environment version 11 or later.
 * scala-library version 2.11 or later.
 You will also need scala-xml and scala-parser-combinators packages.